South Australian Consolidated Acts

 (b) a mining lease;

-(c) a retention lease (if the mining operations to which the lease relates are not limited to exploratory operations);
+(c) a retention lease (if the mining operations to which the lease relates are not limited to exploring);

 "proprietor", in relation to a private mine, means a person who was, on the commencement of this Act, divested of property in the minerals for the recovery of which the mine is operated, or a person lawfully claiming under that person;